 The Western name "Sphinx" was given to it in antiquity based on the legendary Greek creature with the body of a lion and the head of a woman, though Egyptian sphinxes have the head of a man.
 The ancient Greek term itself is postulated to be a corruption of the ancient Egyptian Shesep-ankh.
 This name was applied to royal statues in the Fourth Dynasty, though it came to be more specifically associated with the Great Sphinx in the New Kingdom.

 In medieval texts, the names balhib and bilhaw referring to the Sphinx are attested, including Egyptian historian Maqrizi, which suggest Coptic constructions.
 The Egyptian Arabic name Abul-Hol, which translates as Father of Terror, came to be more widely used.

 No one is certain when the Sphinx was built nor what it represents, though many theories about its origin and purpose have been noted.
 It is commonly believed that the Sphinx was built by ancient Egyptians in the 3rd millennium BC.

 We do not known the name ancient Egyptians called the statue.
 It is referred to circa 1500 B.C.E. as Hor-em-akht - Horus in the Horizon, Bw-How Place of Horus and also as Ra-horakhty Ra of Two Horizons.

-Carved out of the surrounding limestone bedrock, the Sphinx is 57 metres (260 feet) long, 6 m (20 ft) wide, and has a height of 20 m (65 ft), making it one of the largest single-stone statues in the world.
+Carved out of the surrounding limestone bedrock, the Sphinx is 66 feet (20m) high, 241 feet (73m) long, and 63 feet (19m) wide, making it one of the largest single-stone statues in the world.
 Blocks of stone weighing upwards of 200 tons were quarried in the construction phase to build the adjoining Sphinx Temple.